 Social media impersonation attacks can take many different forms and cause substantial financial and reputational damage.
 The good news is that organizations are not defenseless against them.

-Here’s what you can do to keep social media impersonation attacks at bay:
+Here’s what you can do to keep social media and online impersonation attacks at bay:

 1. Verify Your Profile